Skip navigation (Press enter)

 Credit: Marvel, NetEase

 Strategists in Marvel Rivals are the life-savers of every lobby.
-Since Season 2.5, they've only gotten stronger, even surviving the brutal Dive meta that dominated the previous season.
+Since Season 3, they've only gotten stronger and even more dangerous to deal with.

-Now, with Ultron’s arrival, the Strategist roster has grown from eight to nine heroes, with more joining the fight every month.
-In this tier list, we break down the most-picked and meta-defining Strategists in Marvel Rivals Season 2.5.
+After Ultron’s arrival in Season 2.5, the Strategist roster has grown from eight to nine heroes, with more joining in future updates.
+In this tier list, we break down the most-picked and meta-defining Strategists in Marvel Rivals Season 3.

 Note: There are no Strategists below B-Tier as every one of them is viable to some degree.
 Their Ultimates are situational and can be highly impactful depending on the matchup.